-It can affect anyone from any background or economic status.
-It is a myth to think it could never happen in “my” family or that it’s confined to a particular class of people.
+It can affect any age, race, sex, gender, socioeconomic status, religious background or ethnicity.
 No one is immune to the possibility of becoming enslaved to a substance.

 The ideas and information in these questions and answers were borrowed from the Commission on Accreditation of Rehabilitation Facilities; Joint Commission on Accreditation of Healthcare Organizations; Health Cost Institute; Health Services Research; HHS.gov/HealthCare; National Institute on Drug Abuse; Substance Abuse and Mental Health Services Administration; United States Department of Labor.
 The original document source for questions 1-10 may be found at the following location: https://www.addiction.com/get-help/loved-one/faq-for-loved-one/